App Container Lifecycle

 Note: Your administrator can change these defaults.
 Check with your administrator for the actual time limits set for app deployment.

-Developers can change the time limit for starting apps through an application manifest or on the command line.
-For more information, see The timeout attribute section of the Deploying with Application Manifests topic and Using Application Health Checks.
+Developers can change the time limit for starting apps through an app manifest or on the command line.
+For more information, see The timeout attribute section of the Deploying with App Manifests topic and Using Application Health Checks.